vopani/waveton/README.md

 It empowers Data Scientists to quickly spin up beautiful dashboards as well as full-fledged web applications for demonstrating data science workflows.

 ## Applications 🖥️
-There are a total of 100 Wave applications broadly divided into 10 sets, each with 10 applications each.
-It is subject to periodic updates and change.
+There are a total of 100 Wave applications broadly divided into 10 sets, each with 10 applications.
+It is subject to periodic updates and changes.

 ✅ Structured as templates & tutorials - Choose your style
 ✅ Suitable for beginners, intermediates & experts - Choose your level